gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 ## Design decisions

-I decided to use MongoDB for storing the articles metadata as I believe it lands itself well within a document like store.
-We could accomplish the same thing with a relational database however.
+I decided to use a relational database for storing the articles metadata as I believe it lands itself well for this type of service given all we need is a place with a simple and clear structure to store data we get from the RSS feeds.

-I decided to use a relational database for the feeds management service as all we need is persistence storage with minimal look up functionality.
+I also decided to use a relational database for the feeds management service as all we need is persistent storage with minimal look up functionality.

-In any case, we could have swapped both DBs or use only one of them for both services, as this is a fairly simple service and I don't believe database choice, in this case, matters too much.
+In any case, we could have chosen a document store, like MongoDB, or even a wide column store, like Cassandra, for any of these services.
+Since this is a fairly simple service I don't believe database choice, in this case, matters too much.

 We'd have to consider this further if we were planing on growing this service, but at that point, we would most certainly have more requirements or at least an idea of the future features we would want these services to have, which would in turn provide more clarity on which database would make more sense for each service.